 A henchman is a (typically criminal or amoral) kind of subordinate or “hired muscle”, which I encountered much more often as a child – in comics, children’s TV programmes and the like.
 These cartoonish henchmen were mostly men, for mostly cultural reasons, but there’s no reason not to have a gender-neutral alternative term.

 And that’s where henchperson comes in.
-I saw the word today in its plural form henchpersons (better than henchpeople?) in China Miéville’s darkly comic cephalopod-cult apocalypse romp Kraken.
+I saw the word today in its plural form henchpersons in China Miéville’s darkly comic cephalopod-cult apocalypse romp Kraken.
 I forgot to record the passage before reading on, but the context isn’t necessary here; it’s all about the word.
+(The same novel also uses the progressive reflexive pronoun themself.)

 Scarce it may be, but henchperson is an admirable oddity.
 Not only does it avoid the potentially sexist implications of henchman, it also sidesteps the narrow female–male dichotomy in which the language largely trades.
 So if you’re in that line of work and you don’t identify automatically as a man or woman, henchperson gives you latitude.